 Also in the Willamette River Zone:

-- Timothy Lake – a high-mountain beauty southeast of Portland, kokanee anglers here can attempt to fill a 25-kokanee bag limit when the bite is on.
+- Timothy Lake Fishing – A high-mountain beauty southeast of Portland, kokanee anglers here can attempt to fill a 25-kokanee bag limit when the bite is on.
 This is a nice spot for rainbows, brookies and crayfish, too.